 We are proud of the outstanding opportunities that we are able to provide our pupils with in terms of chances to represent the school in a variety of inter-school sports competitions and the success that we have enjoyed in Cluster, Town and Tees Valley Competitions.
 In addition, within school, every child participates in intra-school sports competitions for children of all ages and abilities.

 Most importantly of all in our Clavering PESSPA Programme are our Clavering Sports Values: DETERMINATION, HONESTY, PASSION, RESPECT, SELF-BELIEF and TEAMWORK and the contribution that our PESSPA programme makes to our pupils mental health and wellbeing, as well as physical health.
-I am consistently delighted with the positive attitude that our pupils demonstrate when participating in PE lessons and physical activity sessions and when representing the school.
+I am consistently delighted with the positive attitude that our pupils demonstrate when participating in PE lessons, other physical activity sessions and when representing the school.
 They are a credit to the whole Clavering family!